 You can find subcommittee membership rosters from recent Congresses in the Congressional Directory, available both in print and on the web.
 Subcommittee membership rosters have been published in the Congressional Directory since the 93rd Congress (1973-1974).
 Since the 80th Congress in 1947, the United States Code Congressional and Administrative News, a publication of West Publishing, has included subcommittee membership rosters in its committee lists.

 A list of Senate committee and subcommittee assignments is published by the secretary of the Senate and the clerk of the House each congress.
 This list is republished irregularly during each congress to reflect major changes in committee membership.
 The title of this list is generally a variation of the title, List of Standing Committees and Subcommittees and Select and Special Committees and Committee Assignments.
 Lists are available dating from April 1, 1975.
-The Senate publication is available online from 2007 to April 2017, as is the current House publication.
+The Senate publication is available online from March 2006 to present, as is the current House publication. (pdf)

 GPO's govinfo provides links to the Congressional Directory from the 104th Congress (1995-1996) onward.
 Select the Directory you would like to search and then select "Senate Committees" or "House and Joint Committees."
 Then select “Standing Committees of the Senate” or “Standing Committees of the House.”
 Within those documents, members of each committee and subcommittee are listed.